EvgenyTernovoy/rag-bot/knowledge_base/V unit.md

 ## Overview

-An A/V unit was a device that was found in most cabins aboard the EF76 Nebulon-B escort frigate Far Orbit.
+An A/V unit was a device that was found in most cabins aboard The EF76 Nebulon-B escort frigate Far Orbit.

 ## Sources

-The Far Orbit Project (First mentioned)
+The Far Orbit Project (Prime mentioned)